 In the context of CBAGs, the concept of community security might be more useful because it bridges the gap between initiatives focusing on the state-level and those focusing on the individual as a starting point.25 Community security can be conceptualized both as an end state and as the process leading to this end state.
-When seen as an end state, community security "is the situation in which communities feel secure from threats exerted by violent conflict [...], crime, and a lack of protection [...] by the state."26 When understood as a process, community security "means that communities participate in identifying and prioritizing their security needs, as well as in the development and implementation of appropriate responses for their security.
+When seen as an end state, community security "is the situation in which communities feel secure from threats exerted by violent conflict [...], crime, and a lack of protection [...] by the state."26 When understood as a process, community security "means that communities participate in identifying and prioritizing their security needs, as well as in the development and implementation of appropriate responses for their security needs."
+In other words, community members are both the beneficiaries and agents of human security.
 From this perspective, improved community security as an end state can be seen as the overall goal of EMT approaches to CBAG; EMT approaches can be considered as community security in its conception as a process.27